gfwilliams/workshop-nodeconfeu2019/step1.md

 If you just want to get started and have an Android phone, you can use that too!
 If you don't have an external keyboard then you might want to install the free 'Hackers Keyboard' app to get access to arrow keys via touchscreen.
 You may also be able to mirror/control your phone from your PC.

-**Note:** If you've used Espruino before, make sure `Save on Send` in `Communication` Settings (top right) is set to `To RAM` otherwise you will remove the watch's built-in menu (you can just re-add it using https://banglejs.com/apps)
+**Note:** If you've used Espruino before, make sure the Upload button (middle of the screen) shows `RAM` underneath it.
+Otherwise by writing to `Flash` you can remove the watch's built-in menu (you can just re-add it using https://banglejs.com/apps)

 ## Once connected